 I understand that this could be a very scary thing for someone who is just starting out.
 But it is never too late to build your personal finance community and change how you see credit and money.

 It can lead to things you never thought were possible.

-Because I took the time to learn, search for resources through articles and blogs like these, and applied what I learned, I was able to retire myself as a teacher and start my own company wholesaling properties.
+Because I took the time to learn, search for resources through articles and blogs like these, and apply what I learned, I was able to retire myself as a teacher and start my own company wholesaling properties.